seandstewart/bardly/bardly/plays/histories/henry-iv-part-2/11-player.md

 **Lord Chief-Justice**
 How now, Sir John! what are you brawling here?
-Doth this become your place, your time and business?
 You should have been well on your way to York.
 Stand from him, fellow: wherefore hang'st upon him?